spockjs/spockjs/README.md

 perform deep equality checks on object structures.
 In the future, this plugin might provide special syntax for such use cases.

+Of course, you still have the option to use your native assertion library alongside assertion blocks wherever you consider it appropriate.
+Some assertion libraries may provide features on top of what this plugin supports.

 ### Linters

 The test you will write using this plugin often employ syntax that is otherwise